Online Registration »

 In Compliance with the American's with Disabilities Act, AIMU will make all reasonable efforts to accommodate persons with disabilities at its meetings.
 Please call John Miklus at (212) 233-0550

-Refund requests will be honored if received at least 48 hours prior to the scheduled start date.
+Refunds/Cancellations/Substitutions: Refund requests will be honored if received at least 48 hours prior to the scheduled start date.
 All refunds will be subject to a processing fee of 4%.
+Cancellations received after the refund deadline and "no shows" are subject to the full registration fees.
+Substitutions may be made by notifying AIMU via email or in person on the day of the event.